 Recent evidence does suggest that benign meningeal tumors may also be associated with the development of dAVFs.

-If you have signs or symptoms of a dural arteriovenous fistula (dAVF), your doctor may recommend that you undergo diagnostic tests, including:
+If you have signs or symptoms of a dural arteriovenous fistula, your doctor may recommend that you undergo diagnostic imaging (radiology) tests.
+For dural arteriovenous fistulas, these may include:

-CT head scans can show fluid buildup caused by heightened cortical vein blood pressure as well as actual bleeding, which may be caused by a dAVF but occur elsewhere in the brain's venous system.
+- CT head scans.
+These tests can show fluid buildup caused by heightened cortical vein blood pressure as well as actual bleeding, which may be caused by a dAVF but occur elsewhere in the brain's venous system.

 - How many fistulae exist and where